-Buyers have a simple choice when it comes to the engine setup for the Yaris Cross; there’s just a single 1.5-litre, three-cylinder petrol hybrid unit, aligned with a small battery and electric motor to deliver a total of 114bhp.
-A CVT automatic transmission is standard throughout the range, with no manual gearbox available, although there is the option of front- or all-wheel-drive.
+Buyers have a simple choice when it comes to the running gear for the Yaris Cross; every model has a 1.5-litre, three-cylinder petrol engine under the bonnet, paired with one electric motor in front-wheel drive guise and another on the rear axle if you upgrade to all-wheel drive/AWD-i.
+Either way, the Yaris Cross produces 114bhp and takes over 11 seconds to get from 0-62mph.
+A CVT automatic transmission is standard throughout the range, with no manual gearbox available.

-The entry-level Icon trim provides a decent level of kit, including 16-inch alloy wheels, adaptive cruise control, a reversing camera, smartphone connectivity and automatic air conditioning.
-Design, Excel, Dynamic and Premiere Edition trim-levels make up the rest of the range, with Toyota expecting the Design specification to be the most popular.
+The entry-level Icon trim provides a decent level of kit, including 16-inch alloy wheels, adaptive cruise control, a reversing camera, Apple CarPlay, Android Auto and automatic air conditioning.
+Design, Excel and GR Sport specifications make up the rest of the range, with Toyota expecting the Design specification to be the most popular.